University honours for north-east film director Jon Baird and footballer Rachel Corsie - Evening Express

-A critically acclaimed film director and the captain of the Scotland Women’s national football team will be recognised today with honorary degrees.
+A critically acclaimed film director and the captain of the Scotland Women’s national football team have today been recognised with honorary degrees.

-Jon S Baird and Rachel Corsie will attend winter graduation ceremonies at Robert Gordon University in Aberdeen.
+Jon S Baird and Rachel Corsie attended winter graduation ceremonies at Robert Gordon University in Aberdeen.

 Both recipients have achieved success on the world stage and used their influence to benefit their home regions.